Skip to Main Content

 Look for the IMRaD elements in Peer-Reviewed Articles

-i.e. article was critically evaluated by experts in the field before accepted for publication).
+• Are always peer-reviewed (i.e., article was critically evaluated by experts in the field before accepted for publication) except for some exceptions (e.g., non-peer reviewed conference proceedings).

 How to Identify Peer-reviewed ARTICLES